0x4E0x650x6F/0x4E0x650x6F.github.io/_posts/2017-03-19-Wordlist-processor.md

 Every thing started some time ago after googling around about password cracking, that i first shared  with my colleagues after a small  poc, and since to me everything less then 100% isn't worth spending time doing, i "went all in", end up to cracking every single hash.

-I been trying to be more active in the community and share something, whell this year the guys from **BSides Lisbon 2016** were kind enough to give me a shot in the **Lightning Talk**, and to my own astonishment i won the round and end up meating some preaty cool people, so i guess i will see you guys their next year :).
+I been trying to be more active in the community and share something, whell this year the guys from **BSides Lisbon 2016** were kind enough to give me a shot in the **Lightning Talk**, and to my own astonishment i won the round and end up meeting some preaty cool people, so i guess i will see you guys their next year :).

 <iframe width="560" height="315" src="//www.youtube.com/embed/ISjXpYfnnMw" frameborder="0" allowfullscreen></iframe>